EnviroDIY/ModularSensors/README.md

 - **averageMeasurements()** - Averages the values in the sensor's result array.
 - **notifyVariables()** - Notifies attached variables of new values.
 It is the sensor's job to notify variables!
 - **registerVariable()** - The compliment to a variable's "attachSensor(int varNum, Sensor \*parentSense)" function.
 These functions tie the variable and sensor together.
 This is generally called by the variable, not by the sensor.
-- **checkForUpdate()** - Checks if the values in a sensor's result array are more than two minutes out of date and updates them if necessary.
-This is generally called by an attached variable.
 - **checkPowerOn()** - Returns true if a sensors assigned power pin is currently "HIGH."
 - **isWarmedUp()** - Checks whether or not enough time has passed between the sensor receiving power and being ready to respond to logger commands.
 - **waitForWarmUp()** - Delays until time is passed for sensor warm-up.